ggerritsen/building-blocks-app/README.md

 3. Update the package name of the building block files to reflect the new path
 e.g. `sed -i '' 's/package main/package <INSERT NEW NAME>/g' $(grep -Ril package *)`
 4. Use the building block's code in the app and edit it where necessary

+### Next steps
+- properly vendor in dependencies (using go mod)
+- use json in the interfaces as well
+- deploy to heroku/AWS